Statement / 2026-JUNIndependent. No issuer affiliation.

 Look at

 If you can comfortably handle a higher monthly payment, the priority shifts: minimise the upfront fee.
-A 3% fee instead of 5% saves a real but modest amount on a moderate balance, and an 18-month window is usually plenty when your payoff plan is aggressive.
+Citi Simplicity charges a 3% intro fee for transfers in the first four months instead of 5%, which saves a real but modest amount on a moderate balance when your payoff plan is aggressive.

 See lower-fee picks